-But our mind can trick us into believing we have to meet a certain standard to be accepted by anyone, and these standards are normally highly unattainable by anyone.
+But our mind can trick us into believing we have to meet a certain standard to be accepted by anyone, and these standards are usually too high to be attained by anyone.
 This form of self-hatred can be detrimental to our self-worth.

-Once we realize we cannot meet these personal expectations, that inner critic comes back out to remind us that they knew we weren’t capable, that we’ve never been worthy of being accepted, etc.
+Once we realize we cannot meet these personal expectations, that critical inner voice comes back out to remind us that they knew we aren’t capable, that we’ve never been worthy of being accepted, etc.